Consider 9 healthy dog breeds with the longest lifespans

 The average lifespan of an Australian Cattle Dog is 12 to 15 years.

-This breed is relatively healthy, but there are a few possible medical conditions to be aware of, including hip dysplasia, elbow dysplasia, progressive retinal atrophy (PRA), and deafness.
+This breed is generally healthy, but it is essential to be aware of a few potential medical conditions, including hip dysplasia, elbow dysplasia, progressive retinal atrophy (PRA), and deafness.

 Why the breed’s a great choice

 Australian Cattle Dogs are brilliant.
-They excel at obedience training and are great at dog sports such as agility and flyball.
+They excel in obedience training and are well-suited for dog sports such as agility and flyball.

 They are also very active dogs that need plenty of exercise.